Yao Mawuko Sènaya

-Yao Mawuko Sènaya (born 18 October 1979 in Lomé) is a Togolese former professional footballer who played as a midfielder.
+Yao Mawuko Sènaya (born 18 October 1979) is a Togolese former professional footballer who played as a midfielder.
 He made 20 appearances for the Togo national team between 1998 and 2008.

-He was released by FC La Chaux-de-Fonds in summer 2008.
+He was released by La Chaux-de-Fonds in the summer of 2008.

 Personal life

-Sènaya is the older brother of the Yao Junior Sènaya, and the father of Marvin Senaya, both professional footballers.
+Sènaya was born in Lomé.
+He is the older brother of the Yao Junior Sènaya, and the father of Marvin Senaya, both professional footballers.